 However, in an email to KillerGuitarRigs, an Epiphone rep confirmed that all current Epiphone models come shipped with Gibson Britewire strings in 10-46 gauge.
 He also confirmed that all Epiphone acoustic models ship with 12-53 gauge Gibson Masterbuilt Phosphor Bronze.

-So if you broke a string on your new Les Paul or if it’s starting to sound dull, you can pick up the exact same electric strings at Sweetwater for around $10, or if you’re playing acoustic, Sweetwater carries what you’re looking for too.
+So if you broke a string on your new Les Paul or if it’s starting to sound dull, you can pick up the exact same electric strings at Sweetwater for around $10, or if you’re playing acoustic, Sweetwater carries what you’re looking for too (and we have a comprehensive list of the best acoustic guitar strings if you need other suggestions).

 On the other hand, if you’re looking for something a little different, there’s a whole world of strings out there.
 People tend to try a lot of strings, find the brand and gague that works for them, and then stick with it for years.
 In this article we’re going to walk you through your options.